Karl Mauss

-Karl Mauss (17 May 1898 – 9 February 1959) was a German general during World War II.
-He commanded the 7th Panzer Division and was one of only 27 German military men to receive the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds.
+Karl Mauss (17 May 1898 – 9 February 1959) was a German military officer and dentist who fought in both world wars.
+As a general during World War II, he commanded the 7th Panzer Division and was one of only 27 German military men to receive the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds.
+After the war, he returned to his dental practice until his death.

-Career
+World War I

-Mauss volunteered for service in World War I in 1914 at the age of sixteen.
+Mauss was born in Plön in 1898 and volunteered for service in World War I in 1914 at the age of sixteen.
 He joined Lauenburger Jäger-Bataillon Nr.
-9 of Ratzeburg, serving on the Western Front.
-In 1915, the youngest man in the division, he was awarded the Iron Cross, 2nd class as the best scout in the region during the Battle of the Somme.
-The following year, shortly after the transfer of his division to the Eastern Front, he received the Iron Cross, 1st class.
-Following World War I Mauss joined the paramilitary groups Freikorps Oberland and Marinebrigade Ehrhardt and fought against the Silesian Uprisings.
-Beginning in 1922, he studied dentistry at the University of Hamburg, attaining his doctorate in 1929 and opening a private dental practice.
-He re-enlisted in 1934, and reached the rank of major in April 1938.
+9 of Ratzeburg, serving on the western front.
+In 1915, the youngest man in the division, he was awarded the Iron Cross, 2nd class, as the best scout in the region during the Battle of the Somme.
+The following year, shortly after the transfer of his division to the eastern front, he received the Iron Cross, 1st class.
+While serving with the 157th Infantry Regiment (4th Silesian), he was awarded the Hanseatic Cross of Lübeck by the Lübeck Senate on 22 March 1916.
+At the end of the war, he was a Leutnant with Infantry Regiment 162 (3rd Hanseatic).